jamesfmackenzie/chocolatekeen/README.md

 * Ctrl AND Alt - Fire raygun (if it has charges)

 ## Releases
-Download the game package from the <a href="https://github.com/jamesfmackenzie/chocolatekeen/tree/master/Releases">Releases</a> directory:
+Downloadable game packages available in <a href="https://github.com/jamesfmackenzie/chocolatekeen/tree/master/Releases">Releases</a>.
+All versions come packaged as zip files with game data.
+Just extract and run.
+On Linux, you'll need the <a href="https://wiki.libsdl.org/Installation#Linux.2FUnix" target="_blank">SDL 2.0 runtime</a> installed.
+Other versions come pre-packaged with SDL

 * <a href="https://github.com/jamesfmackenzie/chocolatekeen/tree/master/Releases/Linux">Releases/Linux</a> - Linux version.
-You'll need the <a href="https://wiki.libsdl.org/Installation#Linux.2FUnix" target="_blank">SDL 2.0 runtime</a> installed.
-On Ubuntu, it's `sudo apt-get install libsdl2-2.0`.
-Then download the zip, extract and run `./chocolate-keen`
+Run `./chocolate-keen`
 * <a href="https://github.com/jamesfmackenzie/chocolatekeen/tree/master/Releases/WebAssembly">Releases/WebAssembly</a> - WebAssembly version.
-Download the zip, extract and run `chocolate-keen.html`
+Run `chocolate-keen.html`
 * <a href="https://github.com/jamesfmackenzie/chocolatekeen/tree/master/Releases/Windows-x86">Releases/Windows-x86</a> - for 32-bit Windows.
-Download the zip, extract and run `chocolate-keen.exe`
+Run `chocolate-keen.exe`
 * <a href="https://github.com/jamesfmackenzie/chocolatekeen/tree/master/Releases/Windows-x64">Releases/Windows-x64</a> - for 64-bit Windows.
-Download the zip, extract and run `chocolate-keen.exe`
+Run `chocolate-keen.exe`

 ## Building
 You can clone or download the chocolatekeen repo and build it yourself